Buck's Road, Douglas

 The pay you get during practical training from an employer is taxable.

-Covenants made to you are liable to income tax and must be declared on your return.
-They form part of your total income and need to be taken into consideration when deciding what code is appropriate to you.
-The person making the payment can claim a corresponding amount as a deduction from income tax, which has the effect of reducing the amount of income tax they pay.
+Covenants made to students are liable to income tax and must be declared on your return.
+They are part of your total income and need to be taken into consideration when deciding what code is appropriate to you.

-If your total income (including earnings, employment benefit and interest received etc.) in the whole tax year is likely to be less than the single person's allowance, you should contact the Income Tax Division to request and complete forms T18 and R104, both these forms are available for download here.
+If your total income ( including earnings and interest received etc. ) in the whole tax year is likely to be less than the single person's allowance you should contact the Income Tax Division to request and complete forms T18 and R104.
 Your employer will then be issued with code NT which will mean that you can then be paid without any deduction of tax.
 If your taxable income is more than the personal allowances you will have to pay tax on the differences between the two amounts.